 Ultimately, love is the cure for dissatisfaction.
 I don’t mean love of another person, but love of your own life.
 But how do we get there from feeling lost and unhappy with the way things are?

 Understanding Chronic Dissatisfaction (CD), and accepting that it’s a common experience, is the first part of transforming it into a force for good in your life.
-The second part, wisdom for befriending it, is examined in this sixth and final article in the series.
+The wisdom of befriending your dissatisfaction is examined in this sixth and final article in the series.
 To start at the first article in the series, click here.

 Through studying yoga, I learned how normal I was to regularly feel dissatisfied in life, in that amorphous, recurring way that I’d come to call CD.
 In yoga I discovered sophisticated philosophies and rich texts going back centuries, which specifically addressed CD and its corollaries, if by other names.
 Yoga offered paths to deal with suffering in physical terms, emotional ways, and transcendent terms.

 I learned of the concept of Dukkha, which in broadest terms means suffering of all kinds, from emotional dissatisfaction to physical pain, death and all life’s hardships.
 There is great benefit in recognising the ever-present nature of all kinds of suffering as normal and from that basis, cultivating wisdom and practices to cope with suffering.